aaronbalthaser/rendering-framework/README.md

 This project is a Vanilla JS (simple) single page application framework including base classes for rendering pages and components utilizing class inheritance.
 It also contains a simple API for routing.

+My inspiration for this project was seeded from a recollection of some work I saw done awhile back in some depreciated code at one of my roles as a Frontend Developer.
+I never had the time to learn what the code was actually doing but one of my work associates was able to explain conceptually the developers intent.
+The project was my attempt to mirror the same concepts since I always regretted not having the time to really learn her code.

 ## Installation

 Make your life easier and setup NVM for managing node versions.
 By doing that all you need to do is run "nvm use" to avoid npm version issues.